 Find out why these eye supplements are available only as a prescription and why that may actually be good news for you: Tozal Macular Degeneration Vitamins

-Vitamin B complex benefits the eyes and especially the macula according to a recent observational study reported on in the Archives of Internal Medicine in February of 2009.
+Vitamin B complex benefits the eyes and especially the macula according to an observational study reported on in the Archives of Internal Medicine in February of 2009.

 The purpose of this observational study involving 5442 female health care professionals was to:

 "Examine the incidence of age related macular degeneration in a trial of combined folic acid, pyridoxine hydrochloride (vitamin B6), and cyanocobalamin (vitamin B 12) therapy."